 The future of nurse practitioners is evolving, and they are taking on new and more expansive responsibilities.
 Several trends in particular are impacting the role of nurses and nurse practitioners right now.

-By 2026, the BLS projects that nearly half of all nurse practitioners (46.7%) will be working in doctor’s offices, a slight rise from in 2016 (44.2%).
-Another 25% will be working in hospitals, and 10% in outpatient care centers.
-But that still leaves about 20% of members of the profession working in alternate environments.
-In 2026, the BLS predicts that these employment areas will include insurance carriers, scientific research facilities, retail environments, educational facilities, and more, with hundreds of jobs opening in each of those professional settings.
+By 2029, the BLS projects that nearly half of all nurse practitioners (47%) will be working in doctor’s offices.
+Another 27% will be working in hospitals, and 8% in outpatient care centers.
+But that still leaves a little less than 20% of members of the profession working in alternate environments.
+In 2029, the BLS predicts that these employment areas will include outpatient care centers, educations services, insurance carriers, scientific research facilities, retail environments, and more, with hundreds of jobs opening in each of those professional settings.

 There is a growing shortage of doctors throughout the United States, which has led to the introduction of legislation on the state level that has expanded the role and the abilities of nurse practitioners in most settings.
 The Nurse Practitioner reports that, while 24 states require nurse practitioners to work under the supervision of a doctor, in 26 states and the District of Columbia, nurse practitioners may practice and prescribe medication without doctor oversight.
 In 13 of those states, nurse practitioners may only gain these responsibilities after completing a post-licensure period of collaboration, mentorship, or oversight with a doctor.

-The growing number of states choosing to grant expanded responsibility to nurse practitioners is a testament to these professionals’ training and expertise.
+The growing number of states choosing to grant full practice authority to nurse practitioners is a testament to these professionals’ training and expertise.
 As a result of their extensive education, the many hours they spend earning certification, and the high standards of care expected of them, the healthcare community places significant trust in this role.
 It is likely that the laws will continue to evolve, especially in the face of a national shortage of physicians, affording those in this position more expansive opportunities.

 Maryville University’s Catherine McAuley School of Nursing teaches nurses how to view patients holistically, and to consider who they are as people — their background, occupation, and unique health needs.
 Maryville University students benefit from learning from professors who are also practicing nurse practitioners, who understand what it takes to be a nurse practitioner in the 21st century, and who can speak to how the profession is changing and what skills students must gain.